Not long ago, archeologists in Bergen (Norway) discovered a mystery die from 1276.

 Be it a concept, idea or a full print&play experience, please leave it in the comments.

-Maybe we can discover some new possibilities together 😉
+Maybe together we can discover some new possibilities about this mystery die 😉

 Recommended article: InterRail 2010 – Part 1: From Bergen to Berlin

 If you liked this article, sign up for my monthly newsletter!

 At the end of each month, I’ll send you an email with my best articles from that month.